US, Russian top diplomats to discuss Ukraine after NATO talks | DW | 01.12.2021

 On Wednesday, Russian foreign ministry spokeswoman Maria Zakharova told a press briefing in Moscow that Ukraine had deployed half of its military, or 125,000 troops, to the Donbass region of eastern Ukraine where Moscow has backed separatist fighters.

-On Tuesday, Russian President Vladimir Putin said military moves by NATO and Ukraine threaten Russian security.
+On Tuesday, Putin said military moves by NATO and Ukraine threaten Russian security.
 At the same time, Putin said, "Look, they spoke about a possible Russian military intervention in Ukraine at the beginning of the year.
 But, as you see, this did not happen."

 ar/rc (AFP, Reuters)